stovak/SwiftFFMpeg/README.md

 SwiftFFmpeg uses [SwiftPM](https://swift.org/package-manager/) as its build tool and bundles FFmpeg as XCFrameworks for a self-contained, portable installation.

+> **Swift toolchain requirement:** SwiftFFmpeg now requires Swift tools version 6.0 or newer.
+On macOS this corresponds to Xcode 16.2 or later.

 To depend on SwiftFFmpeg in your own project, add a `dependencies` clause to your `Package.swift`:

 ```swift